-Leeds United could be embroiled in VAR controversy this season.
+Why Leeds United could be affected by VAR this season

 The technology will be used if the Whites are drawn away to a Premier League team in the Carabao Cup or FA Cup.